mcgov/az_scripts/README.md

 Script to verify accerated networking has finished initializing on Azure

-**mana_test_setup.sh**
+**mana_dpdk_test_setup.sh**

-Build or install upstream linux kernel, rdma-core, and dpdk packages for MANA testing on Azure for Ubuntu 22.04
+Build or install upstream linux kernel, rdma-core, and dpdk packages for MANA testing on Azure for Ubuntu 22.04 or RHEL 8.4+

 *and the rest!*